 Reno, NV

-When searching for a Suboxone doctor in Nevada one should first do their research on the options that are available and covered by their insurance provider.
+When selecting a Suboxone doctor in Reno, NV one should first do their research on the options that are available and covered by their insurance provider.
 In addition to finding financially viable doctors, make sure they are qualified.
-Qualified physicians and mid-level practitioners in the U.S. must have an X-license in order for them to prescribe Suboxone as a medication assisted treatment option for an opioid addict.
-These individuals should also offer some sort of community involvement to ensure success whether that involves outpatient programs, or other evidence-based treatment options to support a positive outcome while partaking in medication assisted treatment.
+Qualified doctors and mid-level practitioners in the U.S. must have an have a particular license, referred to as an x-license, to be able to prescribe Suboxone as a medication assisted treatment option for an opioid addict.
+Patients should also enroll in additional treatment programs that compliment recovery, such as outpatient programs, or other evidence-based treatment options to increase success while partaking in medication assisted treatment.

 Success Rates of Suboxone Maintenance and Medically Assisted Detox